handsontable/hyperformula/docs/guide/basic-operations.md

 ### Removing a sheet

 A sheet can be removed by using the `removeSheet` method.
-To do that you need to pass a mandatory parameter: the id of a sheet to be removed.
+To do that you need to pass a mandatory parameter: the ID of a sheet to be removed.
 This method returns a list of cells whose values were affected by this operation together with their absolute addresses and new values.